 Honda HR-V review

-The Honda HR-V is a small crossover that offers decent space in a reliable package
+The Honda HR-V is a reliable small crossover that offers decent space and excellent levels of safety

 Every car maker worth its salt has a small crossover on its books these days, and Honda is no exception.
 The HR-V went on sale in 2016, and it slots into the range below the larger CR-V. It's based on the same platform as the Jazz supermini, but it has larger dimensions than most of its small crossover rivals, making it a practical choice in the class.

-Rivals for the HR-V include cars such as the class-founding Nissan Juke, the Renault Captur, Peugeot 2008, Mazda CX-3, SEAT Arona, Citroen C3 Aircross, Vauxhall Mokka X and Crossland X, the Kia Stonic and Hyundai Kona.
-Prices range from just under £20,000 to around £27,000, making it a bit more expensive than some rivals, although you do get decent kit for the money.
+Rivals for the HR-V include cars such as the class-founding Nissan Juke, the Renault Captur, Peugeot 2008, Mazda CX-3, SEAT Arona, Citroen C3 Aircross, Vauxhall Crossland X, the Kia Stonic and Hyundai Kona.
+Prices range from just under £21,000 to around £28,000, making it a bit more expensive than some rivals, although you do get decent kit for the money.

 As the HR-V is based on the same platform as the Jazz, there isn't scope for Honda to add four-wheel-drive, so all HR-Vs are front-wheel drive.
 Power comes from a 1.5 i-VTEC 130PS (128bhp) petrol engine, a 1.6 i-DTEC 120PS (118bhp) diesel or the most recently added 1.5 VTEC petrol with 182PS (180bhp) in the Sport model.
 All cars get a six-speed manual gearbox as standard, while the 1.5 petrols can be had with a CVT auto box as an option.